-We are Promoting Economic Pluralism and working closely with the RSA, have brought together and facilitated this network of organisations.
+We are Promoting Economic Pluralism - a not-for-profit company ltd by guarantee - working closely with the RSA and have brought together and facilitated this network of organisations.
 We have done this because we think the common issue in all the areas the different network members work is how we think about and organise the economy.
 We believe that by coming together and facilitating diverse and innovative economic thinking we can develop a coherent approach to designing a fairer, more sustainable and resilient economic system.

 Get Involved With 10 years After